A Brief Re-Cap

 WHAT IS THE EMPTY GALLERY CAFE?

 Before the pandemic we talked about a conversation cafe based on a well established model called The World Cafe that is now practiced world wide.
 In a £D World the cafe would be real, set out as a number of tables, each one able to seat four people.
 The tables are covered with a white paper table cloth and there are crayons and coloured pens.
 Coffee, cakes, biscuits are available.
 A single question is decided as a focus for the conversations which are carried out at all the separate tables.
 During the conversation people can doodle, draw images, make notes relating to what is being talked about.
 After twenty five everyone mixes up at different tables and continue the conversation in new groups.
 After a second twenty minutes everyone comes together to share.
 Its a format that allows everyone to have their say and hear a broad mix of opinion.

-With the pandemic we have developed an on line version using zoom technology.
+With the pandemic we developed an on line version using zoom technology.
 Instead of tables people are divided into small groups and allocated to a breakout room.
 Conversations in small groups allows for everyone to make a contribution.
 In the real world you would sit at tables with paper tablecloths and be supplied with coloured pencils so you draw, doodle and write notes directly onto the table.
-Here we invite you to bring drawing paper and pencils yourself, you can then share them (only if you wish to) at the final feedback session or send them afterwards to be posted on The Empty Gallery website.
-We will sometimes have an illustrator or two to visit rooms to illustrate the conversations.
+Here we invited you to bring drawing paper and pencils yourself, and then share them at the final feedback sessions or send them afterwards to be posted on The Empty Gallery website.
+We sometimes had an illustrator or two to visit rooms to illustrate the conversations.
 The cafe conversations we have already run have proven to be popular and enlightening.
 Check out the café pages on the website, find out more about how they are run, see feedback from previous conversations and sign up to get invitations on the contact page.